Vince Ferraro

-Vince Ferraro is an American business executive best known for his global marketing vice president positions with Hewlett-Packard and Eastman Kodak.
+Vince Ferraro is an American business executive.
+He holds the position of global marketing vice president positions at Hewlett-Packard, working with the company since 1983 until 2008, and vice president of marketing at Eastman Kodak.

 Education

 Vince Ferraro graduated from San Diego State University with a Bachelor of Science degree in business administration and an MBA from Arizona State University.

-Career with HP
+Career with Hewlett-Packard

 Ferraro started working for Hewlett-Packard in 1983 as a senior financial analyst.
-He would be promoted to several management and executive positions over the years, including North American channel marketing director for commercial national accounts and vice president of marketing for several divisions of the company.
-In addition to marketing, he used his blog to help problem solve compatibility problems between HP products and Microsoft Vista.
+Over the years, he was promoted to several management and executive positions, including North American channel marketing director for commercial national accounts and vice president of marketing for several divisions of the company.
+In addition to marketing, he used his blog to help mitigate compatibility problems between HP products and Microsoft Vista.
 In 2007 and 2008 Ferraro was a speaker at the Chief Marketing Officer Council summit.
 Ferraro spent over twenty-five years with the company and eventually retired from HP as VP of Worldwide Marketing for the LaserJet business in 2008.